Spilt milk and $500 chips are a dangerous mix.

 RELEASE DATE: April 1993

 While the game’s AI doesn’t feel as cheap as the original, the core game still plays like the first.
 For those who didn’t read my review of the first game, that means a whole lotta blackjack and poker.
 Poker is genuinely fun and feels fair, but once again, blackjack just feels cheap to me.
 If you ask for a hit above 13 or 14, you will almost always lose.
-Sofel actually added roulette into CK2, but roulette is such a game of cheap luck, I ended up never playing it; despite the fact that Chun-Li is hosting roulette in China.
+Sofel actually added roulette into CKII, but roulette is such a game of cheap luck, I ended up never playing it.
 There’s no password system either in this game, so beware: if you lose all of your winnings, the game’s over.
 I suppose that makes logical sense: if Casino Kid lost all of his money, he couldn’t fly around the world.
 But c’mon Sofel, IT’S JUST A GAME!!!

 If you liked blackjack and poker in the first Casino Kid, there’s nothing to prevent you from liking blackjack and poker (roulette sucks) in this game.
 All hyperbolic, asinine statements from the first paragraph aside, CKII doesn’t completely right the wrongs of its predecessor, but I certainly enjoyed myself more than the first.
 Like many games on this blog, I question the need for a sequel to such a game as Casino Kid, but as long as there’s entertainment to be found, I can’t fault it too much.
 Except for North Korea.
 That is completely Casino Kid’s fault.